haiaty/neverstoplearning-php/Learn/about.md

 :bulb: **Server-side scripting**.

 This is the most traditional and main target field for PHP.
 You need three things to make this work: the PHP parser (CGI or server module), a web server and a web browser.
 You need to run the web server, with a connected PHP installation.
 You can access the PHP program output with a web browser, viewing the PHP page through the server.PHP code may be embedded into HTML code, or it can be used in combination with various web template systems, web content management systems and web frameworks.
 PHP code is usually processed by a PHP interpreter implemented as a module in the web server or as a Common Gateway Interface (CGI) executable.
 The web server combines the results of the interpreted and executed PHP code, which may be any type of data, including images, with the generated web page.

+In terms of server-side programming languages, it is by far the most widely used, powering more than 80% of today’s websites

 :bulb: **Command line scripting**.